lechmazur/confabulations/README.md

 # LLM Confabulation (Hallucination) Leaderboard for RAG

 This benchmark evaluates large language models (LLMs) based on how frequently they produce non-existent answers (confabulations or hallucinations) in response to misleading questions that are based on provided text documents.
 These documents are recent articles not yet included in the LLM training data.
-Minimizing confabulation is crucial when using Retrieval-Augmented Generation (RAG).
+Minimizing these types of confabulation is crucial when using Retrieval-Augmented Generation (RAG).
 The questions are intentionally crafted to be challenging.

 As of October 10, 2024, 192 questions without answers in the provided texts have been evaluated.
 The number of questions will ideally increase over time, and the error margins will continue to narrow.
 However, the current dataset is already sufficient to differentiate between various models.